akshi-saxena/customer-segmentation/README.md

 Steps:
 - Preprocessing: Impute missing data
 - Conducted extensive data analysis to identify the most important features in the dataset.
-- Developing a machine learning model to group customers into different segments based on their needs and preferences based on retail data consisting of customer demographics, purchase history, and behavior.
+- Built K-means Clustering model to group customers into different segments based on their needs and preferences based on retail data consisting of customer demographics, purchase history, and behavior.
 Intend to use clustering techniques to identify patterns in the data and to group customers based on similar characteristics.